-1.12 "Director" a director of the Company, and includes any person occupying the position of director, by whatever name called; 1.13 "Document" includes, unless otherwise indicated, any document sent or supplied in Electronic Form; 1.14 "Electronic Form" and "Electronic Means" have the meanings respectively given to them in Section 1168 of the Companies Act 2006; 1.15 "Hard Copy Form" has the meaning given to it in the Companies Act 2006; 1.16 "Memorandum" the Company's memorandum of association; 1.17 "participate" in relation to a Directors' meeting, has the meaning given in Article 14; 1.18 "Permitted Industrial and Provident Society" an industrial and provident society which has a restriction on the use of its assets in accordance with Regulation 4 of the Community Benefit Societies (Restriction on Use of Assets) Regulations 2006 or Regulation 4 of the Community Benefit Societies (Restriction on Use of Assets) Regulations (Northern Ireland) 2006; 1.19 "the Regulator" means the Regulator of Community Interest Companies; 1.20 "Secretary" the secretary of the Company (if any); 1.21 "specified" means specified in the memorandum or articles of association of the Company for the purposes of this paragraph; 1.22 "subsidiary" has the meaning given in section 1159 of the Companies Act 2006; 1.23 "transfer" includes every description of disposition, payment, release or distribution, and the creation or extinction of an estate or interest in, or right over, any property; and 1.24 "Writing" the representation or reproduction of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in Electronic Form or otherwise.
+11. "Conflict of Interest" any direct or indirect interest of a Director (whether personal, by virtue of a duty of loyalty to another organisation or otherwise) that conflicts, or might conflict with the interests of the Company; 12.
+"Director" a director of the Company, and includes any person occupying the position of director, by whatever name called; 13.
+"Document" includes, unless otherwise indicated, any document sent or supplied in Electronic Form; 14.
+"Electronic Form" and "Electronic Means" have the meanings respectively given to them in Section 1168 of the Companies Act 2006; 15.
+"Hard Copy Form" has the meaning given to it in the Companies Act 2006; 16.
+"Memorandum" the Company's memorandum of association; 17. "participate" in relation to a Directors' meeting, has the meaning given in Article 14; 18.
+"Permitted Registered Society" "Registered Society" means - (a) a registered society within the meaning given by section 1(1) of the Co-operative and Community Benefit Societies Act 2014; or (b) a society registered or deemed to be registered under the Industrial and Provident Societies Act (Northern Ireland) 1969;" 19. "the Regulator" means the Regulator of Community Interest Companies; 20.
+"Secretary" the secretary of the Company (if any); 21. "specified" means specified in the articles of association of the Company for the purposes of this paragraph; 22. "subsidiary" has the meaning given in section 1159 of the Companies Act 2006; 23. "transfer" includes every description of disposition, payment, release or distribution, and the creation or extinction of an estate or interest in, or right over, any property; and

+24. "Writing" the representation or reproduction of words, symbols or other information in a visible form by any method or combination of methods, whether sent or supplied in Electronic Form or otherwise.